 Otago’s rare wildlife of seabirds and marine mammals ensures it is known as New Zealand’s ‘wildlife capital’.
 This flexible workshop in spring makes the most of the area’s spectacular coastal scenery and wildlife hotspots.

-Join Richard Young and Trevor Penfold on a four-day wildlife photography workshop showcasing the best of Otago’s wildlife and coastal scenery.
-The area’s wildlife includes New Zealand sea lions and fur seals, as well as a host of rare bird species, such as the Yellow-eyed penguin, Southern Royal albatross and petrel.
+Join Richard Young and Shaun Barnett on a four-day wildlife photography workshop showcasing the best of Otago’s wildlife and coastal scenery.
+You will capture the area’s exceptional wildlife includes New Zealand sea lions and fur seals, as well as a host of rare bird species, such as the Yellow-eyed penguin, Northern Royal albatross and petrel.
 Our Otago Wildlife workshop includes a boat charter around the peninsula and visit the Orokonui Wildlife Sanctuary, with another highlight being a stay and dinner at the famous Larnach Castle.

 Maximum group size of 8.
 Groups of 3-4 will be led by only one tutor and groups of 5-8 will be led by two tutors.
 Limiting class sizes ensures we provide you with the best learning environment possible, including expert guidance, instruction and personal attention, according to your learning style.

 Our exact schedule will be determined according to the whole group’s photographic objectives and the weather.
 We keep a flexible itinerary to accommodate this.
 We will spend the workshop instructing and shooting, often from before dawn until after dark.
 At some point during the weekend the tutors will give a lecture on their photographic ability and how you can apply their systems and vision to develop your own unique style.

 We will meet the group at Dunedin Airport at the start of the workshop and provide transport to the whole workshop and return you to Dunedin at the end of the workshop.